re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 This is starting to look really promising; not only can we validate and infer complex TypeScript types instantly, since those types are defined as simple objects, they'll still be there when we want to use them at runtime!

-That said, there is still one more feature we need to make the leap from a cool experiment to a real type system.
+That said, we're still missing the one simple feature that will transform our novel experiment into a usable type system.

 ## The final ingredient